Before I answer any questions, thank you. For reading. So much. I can’t help writing – but you reading it is a thrill.

 So what do you do?
 Let’s go third-person with my bio:

 Sarah Morgan has been a writer in, with and for the top healthcare companies in the world since 1997.
-Her previous positions include managing global compliance communications for Merck, serving as Director of Client Services for MCS Healthcare Public Relations, and managing employee communications for Janssen.
+Her previous positions include managing global compliance communications for Merck, serving as Director of Client Services for MCS Healthcare Public Relations, and managing employee communications for Janssen Pharmaceutica.

 Her master’s thesis, on how social media is changing language, was conducted under noted media ecologist Dr. Paul Levinson at Fordham University‘s School of Public Communications.
 She has lectured to professional and academic audiences about social media and its implications for the healthcare industry, as well as on the craft of writing, and has taught social media at the collegiate level.

-Her specialties are healthcare marketing communications and content marketing, as well as employee communications, ghostwriting, advocacy relations and product public relations.
-Sarah blogs at sarah-morgan.com; tweets at twitter.com/sarahmorgan; and appears professionally at linkedin.com/in/sarahmorgan, informally at facebook.com/sarah.anita.morgan, and in real life in glorious north–western New Jersey.
-(Yes, New Jersey.)
+Sarah specializes in health communications strategy and content creation.
+Sarah blogs at sarah-morgan.com; tweets at twitter.com/sarahmorgan; and appears professionally at linkedin.com/in/sarahmorgan , informally at facebook.com/sarah.anita.morgan, and in real life in glorious New Jersey.